Jonathan - Nissan R34 Skyline GT-T

-I actively participate in numerous car shows and car meets but considering the age of her I'd rather keep her in healthy condition than being over-tuned.
+I actively participate in numerous car shows and car meets but considering her age, I'd rather keep her in healthy condition than being over-tuned.
 This year I am applying for a parade show drive during the half-time period at the Macau Grand Prix (that's if the Coronavirus has gone).
 For those who haven't heard about the race, it was first held in 1954 and is still being hosted during the second week of November every year.
 The street circuit – Guia Circuit; is the only street circuit racing event in which both cars (formula 3) and motorcycles participate.
-Whilst being one of the FIA designated race circuits, many well known drivers participated in the event during their early careers e.g. Ayrton Senna, Michael Schumacher and Edoardo Mortara.
-One of the less known stories was that in 1990 an R32 Skyline GTR driven by Masahiro Hasemi conquered the Macau GP championship and outran the second place by over a lap.
-Since then the Skyline earned the renown nickname of “Godzilla”.
+Whilst being one of the FIA designated race circuits, many well-known drivers participated in the event during their early careers e.g. Ayrton Senna, Michael Schumacher and Edoardo Mortara.
+One of the less-known stories was that in 1990 an R32 Skyline GTR driven by Masahiro Hasemi conquered the Macau GP championship and outran the second place by over a lap.
+Since then the Skyline earned the renowned nickname of “Godzilla”.

 Thank you for your time reading my story.